NEXUS-IBA: 45 Years of Global Broadcasting Innovation and Bridging Digital Divides

 A Radio Evangelist is Born at la Buona Novella Broadcasts

-From a 30-minute weekly program in the San Francisco Bay Area that began in 1954, Eros Bacoccina’s message went to all of California and seven states in the continental USA.
-Then la Buona Novella (Good News) Ministry also started in Italy, and at one point, they had 24 radio stations broadcasting the Gospel daily.
+From a 30-minute weekly program in the San Francisco Bay Area that began in 1954, Eros Bacoccina finally took over the “La Buona Novella” radio program in the San Francisco Bay Area.
+Its message went to all of California and seven states in the continental USA.
+Then La Buona Novella Ministry also started in Italy, and at one point, they had 24 radio stations broadcasting the Gospel daily.

 Eros Bacoccina: The Italian Pastor at Family Radio (WYFR)